Ginger Snaps Baking Affairs

 Not only does this recipe come together in under 30 minutes, but they also make for an easy breakfast all week long.
 They stay soft and moist in the refrigerator too.
 Simply reheat them in the microwave and they taste just like they did fresh out of the oven!
 They're truly the best.

-I love having muffins for breakfast, whether it's Chocolate Chip or Lemon Raspberry Poppy Seed, I just can't get enough of these delicious baked goods that can also be eaten as a snack or even dessert!
+I love having muffins for breakfast, whether it's these moist blueberry chocolate chip muffins or easy triple berry muffins, I just can't get enough of these delicious baked goods that can also be eaten as a snack or even dessert!

 But when it comes down to it, these classic blueberry muffins might just hold the top spot in my muffin-baking heart.
 With fresh blueberries and a cinnamon sugar topping, what's not to like?!